A Black Man in Science Part I: The Pursuit of Truth / Kafui Dzirasa

 Celine Gounder: I know how hard, on a personal level, how hard the pandemic has been for you.
 Can you describe a little bit about why this stretch, since March has been so stressful in terms of your work and how you are or not able to, to find stress relief in this moment?

-Kaf Dzirasa: Yep.
+Kafui Dzirasa: Yep.
 Yeah.
-I mean, so I am well aware that, um, there are a series of biases that people encounter in every aspect of their life that equates Black men with threat.
-Um, and so I’m aware of that and it’s, if I trigger that, then it becomes very hard for me to teach and transform and to cause impact because if a response is triggered, which then promotes a different type of learning, right?
+I mean, so I am well aware that there are a series of biases that people encounter in every aspect of their life that equates Black men with threat.
+Um, and so I’m aware of that.
+And it’s, if I trigger that, then it becomes very hard for me to teach and transform and to cause impact, because if a response is triggered, which then promotes a different type of learning, right?
 It promotes a type of learning, which says avoid threat.

 There’s a constant narrative that says threat, threat, threat, threat, and people respond to that.
-I’ll say one of the most interesting experiences that I had.
-I gave a talk in Beijing, uh, last, uh, late October, November, and I gave a talk and I got there and, you know, the sponsoring organization sent a car to pick me up.
-And so, you know, the, the limo driver’s driving, it’d been like a 13-hour flight.
-So I was tired and sort of halfway asleep in the back, but awake enough to see what’s going on in my surroundings and the limo driver, I could see him holding up his phone and taking selfies with me in the back of the car.
+I’ll say one of the most interesting experiences that I had, I gave a talk in Beijing, uh, last, uh, late October, November, and I gave a talk and I got there and, you know, the sponsoring organization sent a car to pick me up.
+And so, you know, the, the limo driver’s driving, it’d been like a 13-hour flight, so I was tired and sort of halfway asleep in the back, but awake enough to see what’s going on in my surroundings.
+And the limo driver, I could see him holding up his phone and taking selfies with me in the back of the car.
 So this is like, feels weird.
 I’m wondering if like there’s some sort of government agency tracking me.
 Um, and I get to the hotel and I tell the conference organizers about this and they just say, yeah, you know, they, they obviously call the limo company and like complained.

 Celine Gounder: That’s amazing, Kaf.
 I think that’s a good place to end our conversation today.
 Thank you so much for taking the time to talk and share your story.